Ingvar Carlsson: Later life

 Ingvar Carlsson was Chairman of the inquiry after the Gothenburg Riots of 2001 to investigate the events.
 Their report was submitted to the Government on 14 January 2003.

 Ingvar Carlsson was the Chairman of the Independent Inquiry into United Nations actions during the 1994 Rwandan genocide.
 He is also chairman of the Bergman Foundation Center on Fårö.

 With Shridath Ramphal, he was in 1995 one of the co-chairs of the Commission on Global Governance, which reported on issues of international development, international security, globalization and global governance.

 In 2024, he was made the first honorary member of Lund University.

 His career has been shaped by the heritage of Olof Palme, with whom he worked closely, but his policies are more seen as being a continuation of the legacy established by Tage Erlander.

 Personal life

-On 10 July 1957 Carlsson married librarian Ingrid Melander (born 9 April 1934), daughter of the wholesaler Sven H. Melander and Gerda Melander (née Eriksson).
+On 10 July 1957 Carlsson married librarian Ingrid Melander (9 April 1934 - 6 April 2026), daughter of the wholesaler Sven H. Melander and Gerda Melander (née Eriksson).
 They have two daughters and three grandchildren.
-Twelve years prior to 2024, Ingrid was diagnosed with Alzheimer's disease, and by 2024 Carlsson had her placed in a nursing home in Tyresö, which he visits three times a week.
+Twelve years prior to 2024, Ingrid was diagnosed with Alzheimer's disease, and by 2024 Carlsson had her placed in a nursing home in Tyresö, which he visited three times a week.
+She died on April 6, 2026.
 As of 2023, he lives in an apartment in the same municipality.

 Ingvar Carlsson is a big supporter of football teams IF Elfsborg and Wolverhampton Wanderers F.C.